Geriatrics and HIV

 After reviewing the cases, participants may access the activity posttest and the course evaluation, both of which must be completed and submitted to claim continuing medical education (CME) credit or a certificate of participation or continuing education units (CEUs) or nursing or pharmacy credits.
 Please see the posttest form and course evaluation form for further instructions.

 You may sample the activity without logging in by clicking the links in the sidebar.
-You must be logged in the entire time in order to claim CME credit for the activity.

 On completion of this activity, the learner will be able to: